githiomi/Cost-Of-Living-Comparator/Readme.md

 * Minimum 4GB of RAM
 * Browser (For example: Chrome/Safari/Firefox)
+* XAMPP

 ## Setup Instructions

 * Git clone [THIS](https://github.com/githiomi/Cost-Of-Living-Comparator.git) repository into your terminal.
 * Open the folder in your favourite editor (for example Visual Studio Code)
-* Install the live server extension on your version of Visual Studio Code
+* Ensure that the Apache and MySQl servers are running on XAMPP
+* Navigate to the directory containing the cloned repository and open it using "localhost"
-* Open website using the live server extension
+* Open and enjoy the website

 ## Support and contact details